MelkhiorVintageComputing/SBusFPGA/README.md

 ## Current status

+2022-02-26: Added an I2C bus option, works with a LM75-like device to report internal temperature
 2022-01-08: The V1.2 design with the Migen gateware is ongoing, with several peripherals to combine (limited by the FPGA size).
 It is now reasonably stable.

 ## The hardware